 Yellow is a great color to tie into a space to bring in a sense of happiness, brightness, and positivity.
 It’s a great way to brighten up a space that may lack natural sunlight, or is a high energy area for your family.
 Yellow helps to stimulate the left side of the brain, which produces creativity and deep thinking.

 Yellow is a great color to incorporate into a kitchen or office.
 With gold being a trending accent color right now, it’s an easy variation of yellow to tie into a home office using office supplies and desk accessories.
 Keep in mind that yellow is the most eye catching color on the spectrum, so it’s important to limit how much you introduce into a space due to its overwhelming properties.
+Make the sunflowers in your garden blossom with a natural fertilizer for commercial use.

 Being the color most found in nature, green exudes feelings of harmony, growth, and vibrancy.
 It is a simple way to bring some of the outside, in, which creates a fresh and harmonious space for potential home buyers.